1808–09 United States Senate elections

 The 1808–09 United States Senate elections were held on various dates in various states, coinciding with the 1808 presidential election.
 As these U.S. Senate elections were prior to the ratification of the Seventeenth Amendment in 1913, senators were chosen by state legislatures.
 Senators were elected over a wide range of time throughout 1808 and 1809, and a seat may have been filled months late or remained vacant due to legislative deadlock.
 In these elections, terms were up for the senators in Class 1.

 The Federalist Party gained one seat in these elections.
-The Federalists had gone into the elections with such a small share of Senate seats (6 out of 34, or 18%) that even if they had won every election, they would have still remained a minority caucus.
+The Federalists had gone into the elections with such a small share of Senate seats (6 out of 34, or 18%) that even if they had won every election, they would have still remained a minority caucus in the Senate chamber.

+In Massachusetts, an early election was called in after incumbent Senator and future President John Quincy Adams broke with his party on the Embargo Act of 1807.
+John Quincy Adams lost his seat to State Senator James Lloyd.